gisquick/gisquick-doc/user-manual/project-publishing.rst

    Empty Gisquick project loaded by default.

-In the next step the user can upload prepared project zip file created by Gisquick plugin as described in section above.
+In the next step, the user can upload a prepared project zip file created by Gisquick plugin as described in the section above.
 In the user menu go to ``My profile`` (see :ref:`User profile page <user-profile-page>` for details).
-Go to ``Upload project``, enter project zip file and upload the file using ``Upload`` button.
+Go to ``Upload project``, enter the project zip file and upload the file using the ``Upload`` button.

 .. figure:: ../img/user-page-upload.png

    Upload project zip file.

-After successfull upload go to ``My Projects`` and find your first published project.
+After successful upload go to ``My Projects`` and find your first published project.

 .. figure:: ../img/user-page-projects.png